 - Quick Deploy – Use this option when you are ready to add this customer output to a particular Email deployment.
 You have the option to add this output to an existing deployment or to a new deployment.

 - Omail File – Similar to Quick Deploy, the output will be used for sending a deployment via Email Builder .
-The difference here is you are not ready to designate this output for a particular deployment yet.
-This output will be available to be added to an Email deployment in the future.
+The difference here is you are not ready to designate this audience list for a particular deployment yet.
+You do need to select the deployment type that will be used.
+This output will then be available within that deployment type and can be added to an Email deployment in the future.

 - Text File – This outputs the customer list to a text file in a comma delimited format.
 Marketer can then send it to a telemarketer or a list rental company.

 - Segment – A segment is a static list of customers that are queryable in Audience Builder.
 Once you have created this Segment, it will be added to your Audience Builder Field Library so you can easily access it.
 Learn more about Segments. test

 Output to Quick Deploy